 Transactions denominated in foreign currencies are recorded using the rate of exchange ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are translated at the rates of exchange ruling at the end of the financial year with all resulting exchange differences being taken to the income and expenditure account in the period in which they arise.
+Monetary assets and liabilities denominated in foreign currencies are translated at the rates of exchange ruling at the end of the financial year with all resulting exchange differences being taken to the statement of comprehensive income account in the period in which they arise.